nandolawson/keyforge95/README.md

 ### Validate

 To check the validity of a key, add keyforge95 to your project and use _`validate_product_key("key")`_.
 This function returns a bool.
 It is important that the right formatting (_`XXX-XXXXXXX`_) is used for the product key.
-Otherwise the validation will fail.
+Otherwise, the validation will fail.

 ```rs
 use keyforge95::validate_product_key;